bmatthewshea/ethminerGUI/README.md

 ## Installation

 - The EXE can be placed anywhere.
 Optionally, you can place it with the exe.config and your custom settings.
+- [(ethminer)](https://github.com/ethereum-mining/ethminer) should be placed with the EXE or selected from Settings Menu.
 - The 'profiles.xml' holds the profiles you have created.
-This can be copied to other machines.
+This can be copied to other rigs and used without recreating.
 - %appdata%\ethminerGUI\user.config should only created if you "save settings on exit".
 - Note: the free 'win tee' (wtee.exe) is required to use the log feature. [(Google archive/source here)](https://code.google.com/archive/p/wintee/downloads)
 - Ethminer needs a newer release that supports newer flags.
 [Release Version "0.13.0"](https://github.com/ethereum-mining/ethminer/releases) was used developing this app.
+- The release section ZIP file contains the pre-built ethminerGUI EXE along with wtee.exe and ethminer.exe.

 ## Features